 git-secret is a bash tool to store your private data inside a

 git repo.
 How’s that?
 Basically, it just encrypts, using

 gpg, the tracked files with the public keys of all the users that you trust.
 So everyone of them can decrypt these files using only their personal secret key.
 Why deal with all this private-public keys stuff?
 Well, to make it easier for everyone to manage access rights.
 There are no passwords that change.
-When someone is out - just delete his public key, reencrypt the files, and he won’t be able to decrypt secrets anymore.
+When someone is out - just delete their public key, reencrypt the files, and they won’t be able to decrypt secrets anymore.

 These steps cover the basic process of using

 - Before starting, make sure you have created